Suleiman Frangieh (politician, born 1965): Political career

 He did not run for re-election in the 2018 and 2022 General elections.
 His son, Tony, succeeded him in the Parliament.

 Frangieh became a contender in the Lebanese presidential election to succeed Michel Aoun and to fill an ongoing presidential vacuum.
 He obtained his first vote on November 17 during the sixth session of presidential elections.
 Hezbollah and the Amal Movement have announced their endorsement for Suleiman Frangieh in the upcoming ballots.
 In parallel, an initiative led by independent MP Ghassan Skaff culminated in talks between opposition parties, taking advantage of the growing rift between the Free Patriotic Movement and Hezbollah and the warming of Syrian-Gulf diplomatic relations.
 With the support of Maronite Patriarch Bechara Boutros al-Rahi, it was announced in late May 2023 that the Lebanese Forces, the Kataeb, the FPM and the PSP had agreed to endorse the candidacy of IMF economist and former Minister of Finance Jihad Azour for the role of President On 14 June 2023 economist Jihad Azour received 60 votes, 51 votes for Suleiman Frangieh.
-Later, other candidates were proposed as an alternative to Frangieh by mediation officials, however, leaders of the main opposition Christian Blocs, Samir Geagea and Samy Gemayel, reacted with refusal to negotiate with Hezbollah unless they let go of their primary candidate Frangieh who is considered their preferred canidadate.
+Later, other candidates were proposed as an alternative to Frangieh by mediation officials, however, leaders of the main opposition Christian Blocs, Samir Geagea and Samy Gemayel, reacted with refusal to negotiate with Hezbollah unless they let go of their primary candidate Frangieh who is considered their preferred candidate.

 On January 8, 2025, he announced he withdrawal from candidacy for the Lebanese presidency and his support to Army Commander General Joseph Aoun.

+Sanctions

+On 18 June 2026, the US Government sanctioned Frangieh due to his ties to Hezbollah, claiming he was using them to interfere with the peace process and delay the disarmament of Hezbollah.